Trudeau wears bulletproof vest after security threat delays campaign rally | CBC News

 Liberal Leader Justin Trudeau wore a bulletproof vest on stage amid heavy security at a campaign rally after a security threat, senior Liberal sources tell CBC News.

-His appearance at a rally in Mississauga, Ont., on Saturday evening was delayed by 90 minutes and featured a much heavier security detail around him once the Liberal leader took the stage.
+His appearance at a crowded rally of about 2,000 supporters in Mississauga, Ont., on Saturday evening was delayed by 90 minutes and featured a much heavier security detail around Trudeau once the Liberal leader took the stage.

+Uniformed tactical officers wearing heavy backpacks surrounded the Liberal leader as he addressed the crowd.
+His wife, Sophie Grégoire Trudeau, was initially supposed to introduce him but did not appear on stage.

+Trudeau delivered the speech without incident and shook hands with numerous supporters lining the stage and in the crowd as he left the venue.

-Last month, sources told CBC News the RCMP are compiling daily threat reports on online hate targeting federal political leaders during this election campaign, fearing it could spill over into real-world violence.
+Saturday's extra security measures came amid heightened fears of violence on the campaign.
+Last month, sources told CBC News the RCMP were compiling daily threat reports on online hate targeting federal political leaders during the election campaign, fearing it could spill over into real-world violence.

 Government sources close to the file confirmed an increase in online posts condoning violence during the campaign.